Shipping to United States starts at $2.68

 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!

-I'm a professional software developer but enjoy tinkering with Arduoinos, Raspberry Pis, electronics and 3D printing in my spare time.
+I'm a professional software engineer by day but enjoy tinkering with Arduinos, Raspberry Pis, electronics and 3D printing in my spare time.

 I've invented a couple handy boards so far, which I sell here to help cover some of the costs of my hobby.